Retrospective in Scrum and beyond

 Participants of a Retrospective

-Caution: The larger the team, the more demanding the moderation.
-Teams should not be much larger than 10 participants.
-If that is not possible, here are a few tips for moderating retrospectives in large teams.
+Attention: The larger a team, the more demanding the moderation.
+Teams should generally not be much larger than 10 participants.
+If this is not possible, here are a few Tips for moderating retrospectives in large teams .

 Psychological safety in retrospectives